 Regularly clean enclosures and equipment with hospital grade disinfectant.
 Clean quarantine areas last, and don't allow drainage into 'clean' areas.
-Use quarantine procedures (i.e. disinfectant footbaths, separate protective clothing, equipment disinfection etc.).
+Use quarantine procedures (e.g. disinfectant footbaths, separate protective clothing, equipment disinfection etc.)

 Separate treatment and food preparation facilities between quarantine and 'clean' areas.
-Disinfect hands, footwear and equipment when leaving quarantine areas.
+Disinfect hands, footwear and equipment when leaving auarantine areas.

-If there is a disease outbreak (e.g. botulism in birds) please report it to the Department of Economic Development, Jobs, Transport and Resources (DEDJTR) Emergency Animal Disease Hotline on 1800 675 888 (24 hours).
+If there is a disease outbreak (e.g. botulism in birds) please report it to the Emergency Animal Disease Hotline on 1800 675 888 (24 hours).

-You must not release wildlife from quarantine until a registered veterinary practitioner, a person experienced in diagnosing illnesses, diseases and injuries in the species, as outlined in condition 3, or a DELWP Authorised Officer has advised you that release from quarantine is safe.
+You must not release wildlife from quarantine until a registered veterinary practitioner, a person experienced in diagnosing illnesses, diseases and injuries in the species, as outlined in Condition 3, or a Conservation Regulator Authorised Officer has advised you that release from quarantine is safe.